 Giant dogs also require much larger and wider collars than smaller dogs do, so you’ll want to check out our wide dog collar review to find one that’s suitable for your canine.

-Giant breeds frequently suffer from a number of health problems.
+Giant breeds frequently suffer from a number of common health problems.
 Some of these problems can be avoided by purchasing your dog from a high-quality breeder, and others may be kept at bay through proper nutrition, exercise and veterinary care.

 However, a few common diseases of giant dog breeds can occur despite the best efforts of their keepers.